-Countdown pedestrian signal head devices are considered to be the Department's preferred installation on all projects that require pedestrian signal head devices.
-When these devices are proposed for use, the Department must coordinate with the local maintaining agency prior to installation.
+Countdown pedestrian signals are the Department's standard installation on all projects that include pedestrian signal head devices.
 The Department's Traffic Engineering Manual, Section 3.9, contains specific criteria for their installation and operation.

 7.5 Intelligent Transportation System (ITS) Components